semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 After selecting a method, refer to the links in the [Next steps](#next-steps) section for documentation on how to set up or refine your CI job.

 :::info
-When running in CI, Semgrep runs fully in your build environment.
+When running in CI, Semgrep runs fully in the CI build environment.
 Your code is never sent anywhere.
 * Semgrep App collects [findings data](/docs/managing-findings/#semgrep-ci), which includes the line number of the code match, **not the code**.
 It is hashed using a one-way hashing function.
 Findings data is used to generate hyperlinks and support other Semgrep functions.
 * CI scans that are not connected to Semgrep App do not send findings data to any servers.
 :::